philboiv1n/wasm4-docker/AssemblyScript/README.md

 ## Start a new WASM-4 AssemblyScript project

-When you have access to the container, you can create a new WASM-4 AssemblyScript project.
+Create a new WASM-4 AssemblyScript project within your container.
 You can change the name `test-project`

 ```
 w4 new --assemblyscript test-project